plexoos/offline-hft/hft/README.md

 You need to patch StPxlSimMaker with the pileup adder as follows:

-First, checkout trhe patch if you do not have localy already:
+First, checkout the patch (notice the -ko option):

-cvs co offline/hft/StRoot/StPxlSimMaker_pileupAdder.patch
-cvs co offline/hft/runPxlSimWithPileup.csh
+cvs co -ko offline/hft/StRoot/StPxlSimMaker_pileupAdder.patch cvs co -ko offline/hft/runPxlSimWithPileup.csh

 Then checkout HEAD StPxlSimMaker from official STAR repo: